Stephen Korniczky is a partner and former Practice Leader of the firm's Intellectual Property Practice Group, which has

-Represented Defendants HTC Corporation and HTC America, Inc. in a two patent infringement action brought by Intellect Wireless in the Northern District of Illinois.
+Represented Defendants HTC Corporation and HTC America, Inc., in a two-patent infringement action brought by Intellect Wireless in the Northern District of Illinois.
 At trial, the Honorable William T. Hart ruled that Intellect Wireless had engaged in inequitable conduct before the Patent Office rendering the patents unenforceable and dismissed the lawsuit.
 The decision was upheld on appeal to the Federal Circuit.
 Subsequently, the case was found to be exceptional, and Intellect Wireless and its litigation counsel were held jointly and severally liable for HTC’s attorney fees and costs.
 The patents covered wireless portable communication devices that receive and display caller ID information, non-facsimile pictures, video messages and/or Multimedia Messaging Service (MMS).

 - Intellect Wireless v.
 HP/Palm, et al. (N.D.
 Ill.)

-Represented Defendants Hewlett-Packard Co. and Palm, Inc. in a two patent infringement matter regarding wireless portable communication devices that receive and display caller ID information, non-facsimile pictures, video messages and/or Multimedia Messaging Service.
+Represented Defendants Hewlett-Packard Co. and Palm, Inc., in a two-patent infringement matter regarding wireless portable communication devices that receive and display caller ID information, non-facsimile pictures, video messages and/or MMS.
 The Honorable Rebecca Pallmeyer granted HP/Palm's motion for summary judgment that the patents are not directly infringed.
 Subsequently, the case was found to be exceptional, and Intellect Wireless and its litigation counsel were held jointly and severally liable for HP/Palm's attorney fees and costs.

 - Honeywell v.
 Samsung SDI and Samsung Mobile Display (D. Del.)

 Represented Defendants Samsung SDI and Samsung Mobile Display in a patent infringement action related to LCD backlighting technology.
 On summary judgment, we invalidated the asserted patent based on the on-sale bar after 23 other defendants licensed the patent-in-suit.
 The decision was upheld on appeal to the Federal Circuit.